-You’re seeking reliable lodgings with access to round-the-clock hotel amenities.
+Choose a hotel if … you want reliable lodgings with access to round-the-clock hotel amenities.

-You’re seeking unique accommodations that offer more space, privacy and independence.
+Choose a vacation rental if … you seek unique accommodations that offer more space, privacy and independence.
 Compare rental sites.

 Consider the following before you book your next vacation home:

-- Check the reviews.
+Check the reviews.
 Once you’ve found a property you like, vet your potential host by scrutinizing reviews from past travelers.

-- Pay through the platform.
+Pay through the platform.
 Keep sensitive banking information safe by making all rental payments through the provider’s app or website.

-- Share your travel plans.
+Share your travel plans.
 Share your travel plans with someone you trust.
 Some providers even allow you to email your travel itinerary to family and friends.

-- Research your destination.
+Research your destination.
 Find out if there are any travel advisories for your travel destination.
 Check the forecast for potential inclement weather and scan news headlines for anything noteworthy.

-- Locate emergency equipment.
+Locate emergency equipment.
 Once you arrive, familiarize yourself with the layout of the home and locate any emergency equipment, such as fire extinguishers and first aid kits.